Dumberdore/dumberdore.github.io/_tabs/about.md

+---
+# the default layout is 'page'
+icon: fas fa-info-circle
+order: 4
+---

 ## _Hey  there!_  <img src="https://raw.githubusercontent.com/Dumberdore/dumberdore.github.io/main/assets/img/wave.gif" width="30">

-I am Prakash, an **Engineering Manager** @[Wesco](https://wesco.com).
+I am Prakash, an **Engineering Manager** @[_Wesco_](https://wesco.com).

-I enjoy programming in Go & Python!
+I enjoy programming in `Go` & `Python`!
 In previous jobs, I have worked with C/C++, Hack, and various scripting languages.
+`DevOps` it my area of specialisation with expertise in Container Orchestration, CI/CD, SRE and so on!

-Before joining Wesco, I have been a Software Developer, Test Automation Engineer, and Lecturer.
+Before joining **Wesco**, I have been a Software Developer, Test Automation Engineer, and Lecturer.

-Alongside tech, I have been moonlighting as a Poker Player and an amateur photographer.
+Alongside tech, I have been moonlighting as a Poker Player and an amateur photographer.<br>
 Cheers! 🍻